LEAP (2013-2017): A Project History, Part II

 Getting the Word Out: Into Schools Top ⤴

 LEAP's outreach program comprised the final element of the dissemination work, led jointly by LEAP team members (Kate Simpson (Graduate Student, Edinburgh Napier University).
 Project scholar and UK outreach coordinator for Livingstone Online., Megan Ward (Assistant Professor, Oregon State University).
-Associate director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project.), staff of the David Livingstone Centre (Martha B. Findlay (Learning Officer, David Livingstone Centre)., Alison Ritchie (Property Manager, David Livingstone Centre).
+Co-director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project.), staff of the David Livingstone Centre (Martha B. Findlay (Learning Officer, David Livingstone Centre)., Alison Ritchie (Property Manager, David Livingstone Centre).
 Institutional contact for Livingstone Online.), and schools local to the David Livingstone Centre in Blantyre.
 In the fall of 2013, Simpson and Findlay began work on this program with a "pre-pilot" that encouraged local school children to interact with Livingstone's 1871 Field Diary.

 Based on the experience of the pre-pilot, Ward and Simpson developed a series of worksheets that would encourage students to explore relevant historical themes (e.g., slavery, global citizenship, African culture) through Livingstone Online.
 In this they were assisted by volunteer Alastair Simpson (Volunteer, David Livingstone Centre). who provided worksheet design and layout support.